JoinTheAlliance/bgent/README.md

 # Contributions Welcome

 If you like this library and want to contribute in any way, please feel free to submit a PR and I will review it.
 Please note that the goal here is simplicity and accesibility, using common language and few dependencies.

+## API Documentation

+Complete API documentation is available at https://bgent.org/docs

+## Contributions Welcome

+This project is made by people like you.
+No contribution is too small.
+We welcome your input and support.
+Please file an issue if you notice something that needs to be resolved, or [join us on Discord](https://discord.gg/jointhealliance) to discuss working with us on fixes and new features.